Cooking with Kids: Fun, Age-Appropriate Tips to Build Skills

 A father and daughter cooking together at an island in the kitchen with vegetables and pasta

 Did you know that involving children in the kitchen has many benefits for their learning?
-It’s a multi-sensory experience that helps little ones make meaning of their world and acquire important skills.
-Some of the things they practice while cooking includes exercising patience, regulating their bodies for safety, connecting to family culture, taking risks by trying new things, using math skills by following a recipe, observing science in action, connecting to literacy through written and spoken language and developing fine motor muscles as they wash, chop and measure.
-Children of any age see us at work and want to emulate us and join in.
-When you notice their interest, welcome their curiosity and invite them to help.
-Here are some age-appropriate tips for children at any stage of development.
+It’s a multi-sensory experience that helps little ones make meaning of their world and build important skills.
+Some of the things they practice while cooking include patience, regulating their bodies for safety, connecting to family culture, taking risks by trying new things, using math skills by following a recipe, observing science in action, connecting to literacy through written and spoken language and developing fine motor muscles.
+Invite your child into the kitchen when you cook.
+When you notice their interest, welcome their curiosity and encourage them to help.
+Here are some age-appropriate kitchen tips for children at any stage of development.

 Infants